indestructible-type/MFEK-Sans/README.md

 =========
 ![MFEK Sans Picture](https://raw.githubusercontent.com/indestructible-type/MFEK-Sans/main/documentation/MFEK-Sans.svg)
 MFEK Sans is an original font created by indestructible type*.
-It is inspired by Wooden Type from the mid to late 1800s.
+It is inspired by wooden type from the mid to late 1800s.

 MFEK Sans is designed and maintained by [Owen Earl](https://ewonrael.github.io/), who is the creator of the font foundry [indestructible type*](http://indestructible-type.github.io).